 Hardware keys or the buttons on your Android phone giving you trouble?
 Maybe they’ve given up already.
-No worries, today I am going to show you how you can control your Android phone even without the phone hardware buttons as long as your device is rooted.
+No worries, today I am going to show you how you can

 Now that you know how to control Android phone using ADB, let’s have a look at the apps using which you can control your Android hardware buttons.

 Button Savior will bring your phone hardware keys to your home screen.
 After you install and run the app, you will see a small pull out arrow on the right edge of the screen.
 Tap on it to pull out the virtual hardware keys.

 The buttons will be divided into three sets and can be switched using the three dots button.
 What the buttons in each set contain depends upon the device you are using but some buttons like back, home and power are present on all the devices.
 Even if your phone does not have search and camera button, the app will bring them to you.